tommywu052/customvision-wml-video/README.md

 # customvision-wml-video
+### Features

-1.You can download model as onnx format from customvision.ai portal 2.Connect with your camera
+- You can download model as onnx format from [customvision.ai](https://www.customvision.ai/ "customvision.ai") portal
+- Connect with your camera
-3.Reading videoframe for Windows ML infernece
+- Reading videoframe for Windows ML infernece